 WPA Institutes, 2017

-The WPA Institutes provide the opportunity for intensive, productive, and interactive work with experienced WPAs who can assist participants in solving the challenges of program administration.
-Attendees will leave each of the following workshops with tangible work products that will benefit their programs as well as their individual careers.
-This year, we are happy to offer a range of workshops that address issues for both new and veteran WPAs.
+A WPA Institute provides the opportunity for intensive, productive, and interactive work with experienced WPAs who can assist participants in solving the challenges of program administration.
+Attendees will leave with tangible work products that will benefit their programs as well as their individual careers.

 Uncovering Program Knowledge Using Institutional Ethnography